ngx-formly/ngx-formly/UPGRADE-6.0.md

 ### 10. Formly root field:

-An extra `formly-field` is now part of `formly-form` component which which allows managing the root field using `field-group` type, so that gives you more control over Formly internal structure.
+An extra `formly-field` is now part of `formly-form` component which allows managing the root field using `field-group` type, so that gives you more control over Formly internal structure.
 To adjust the style of Formly root field you may need to update the css selector into:

   ```patch
   - formly-form > formly-field {